I'm an investigative reporter working to fuse righteous journalism and innovative storytelling.

 In January 2011, millions of Egyptians took to the streets.
 On the ground for PBS FRONTLINE, I field produced an investigation into the Muslim Brotherhood's role in the revolution, and its profound social influence.
 Our film "The Brothers," and "Revolution in Cairo," received an Emmy award for Outstanding Coverage of a Breaking News Story in a News Magazine, as well as an Overseas Press Club citation for Best Online Coverage of Breaking News.

-Watch or read my investigation uncovering the least visible victim's in Detroit's bankruptcy.
-It reveals how some of the city's most vulnerable creditors were systematically excluded from negotiations over the bankruptcy plan, and as a result, became casualties of the city twice-over, through no fault of their own, and with little means to do anything about it.
+Watch or read my investigation uncovering the most vulnerable victim's in Detroit's bankruptcy: people with lawsuits against the city.
+It reveals how residents with claims of civil rights violations, police abuse, and employment discrimination have been excluded from bankruptcy negotiations.
+As a result, they are set to get the smallest returns of any creditors.
 At its core, this is a story about power and high-stakes dealing, with dramatic consequences for the lives of ordinary people.

 Under the unprecedented spotlight on campus assault, there has been virtually no public attention on how universities handle reports of sexual violence from millions of students with disabilities.
 My investigation revealed important gaps in how colleges respond.
 It was also re-printed in Deaf Life Magazine as its July 2015 cover story, and became a staple resource regularly cited by government agencies, universities, and disability & Title IX rights organizations.